luca-dupont/ThrustTestStand/README.md

-# Thrust Stand Visualiser
+# Thrust Stand Visualizer
-> Website to visualise thrust an other data of motors
+> Website to visualize thrust and other data of motors

 ## Usage
 1. Install Python packages mentioned in the [requirements.txt](requirements.txt) file to meet the required imports in `run.py`.